Siegel-Lab/BioSmoother/Manual.md

 The best way to do this is using the :ref:`Annotation filter <annotations_sub_tab>`, to remove all genes that do not overlap a gene on the x-axis.
 In fact, this filter is automatically activated when using the annotation coordinate system.
 However, this filter cannot be used for all annotation types.
-It is only computed for a hadfull annotation types that were specified when running the `init` command to generate the index.
+It is only computed for a handful of annotation types that were specified when running the `init` command to generate the index.
 So, what do we do if we do not want to recompute the whole index just to try out annotation coordinates.

 We came up with a few options: